 - They are not sharing the cost (time, hard, and soft) of change in their organization with you.
 Ask questions about how others will receive the change, what would need to happen, time commitments, meetings, etc.

 Make more discoveries if needed so you can come back with ways your solution will add value.
 If all goes well, they will see it as you do, and the price gap will decrease.

 Referrals – Alter What You Ask For

 The point is to make it easy for your happy customer or client to introduce you to others.
-A warm introduction opens the door to a warm conversation that will eventually lead to someone that needs your product or service.
+A warm introduction opens the door to a warm conversation that eventually leads to someone needing your product or service.